JackDraak/2016Udemy/OLW-SkyDefender-Redux/Assets/_Scripts/README.txt

 		modify CloudFlow to support a notion of near or far for the micro-clouds... keep near ones low and far ones high when pooling

-	fix formation motion - still working out squelch for delta motion give it (formation motions) some more interest?
+	fix formation motion - still working out squelch for delta motion

 	complete object pooling for: projectiles, effects?

-	animate extra ships?

 	??? take player health out of level manager and put in player